bgplab/bgplab/basic/5-redistribute/index.md

  C        192.168.121.0/24 is directly connected, Management0
 ```

-## Reference Information
+## Reference Information {#alt}

-You might find the following information useful if you're not using _netlab_ to build the lab:
+The following information might help you if you're not using _netlab_ to build the lab:

 ### Lab Wiring

 This lab uses a superset of the [4-router lab topology](../external/4-router.md).
-You can still use that topology without the S1/S2 routers, and redistribute *connected* prefixes into BGP.
+You can still use that topology without the S1/S2 routers and redistribute *connected* prefixes into BGP.

 #### Point-to-Point Links